-In Eq. \eqref{eq:SST} the $+$ superscript indicates chosen quantities at the beginning of an interval, whereas the $-$ propagated quantities from the previous interval.
-These maps are built with $N$ \gls{da} integrations of a dynamical model of choice using the unperturbed trajectory as reference (e.g., obtained by backward propagation from the \gls{cdm} with the same dynamical model).
-As the \gls{cam} $\Delta V$s are small, a low order (in most cases order 2) allows for sufficiently accurate approximations without the need of iterations.
+In Eq. \eqref{eq:SST} a $+$ superscript indicates chosen quantities at the beginning of an interval, whereas a $-$ propagated quantities from the previous interval.
+These maps are built with $N$ \gls{da} integrations of a dynamical model of choice using the unperturbed trajectory as a reference (e.g., obtained by backward propagation from the \gls{cdm} with the same dynamical model).
+As the \gls{cam} $\Delta v$s are small, a low order (in most cases order 2) allows for sufficiently accurate approximations without the need of iterations.